tushardashpute/AWS-API-Gateway-HTTP-API-Private-Integration-with-Spring-Boot/README.md

 Before proceeding, ensure you have:

 - An AWS account with administrative access.
-- A configured VPC with subnets.
-- A backend service running within the VPC, such as ECS, ALB, or NLB.
 - AWS CLI installed and configured.

 ## Architecture Overview